scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 The TBB module implements a :code:`Pool` class with the standard Python interface using Intel |R| TBB which can be used to replace Python's :code:`ThreadPool`.
 Python allows users to dynamically replace any object (e.g. class or function) at runtime (*monkey patching*).
 Thanks to this technique implemented in class :code:`Monkey`, no source code change is needed in order to enable single thread pool across different Python modules.
-The TBB module also switches Intel |R| MKL to use TBB-based threading layer, which automatically enables composable parallelism [ParUniv]_ for Numpy and Scipy calls.
+The TBB module also switches Intel |R| MKL to use TBB-based threading layer, which automatically enables composable parallelism [ParUniv]_ for NumPy and SciPy calls.

 ..
 [ParUniv] Vipin Kumar E.K. *A Tale of Two High-Performance Libraries*,
              The Parallel Universe Magazine, Special Edition, 2016.